lrrfantasy/my_shell_commands/README.markdown

 `rtncd <command>`: Display a return code for a command, doesn't display the command's output

 `rtncd -v <command>`: Display a return code for a command, also display the command's output

+##wf

+Calculate word frequency from stdin.

+`wf [n]`: Display the first n lines of top frequent words.
+By default n is 25.